Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the linear model

 \subsubsection{Transport current and applied field}

 The homogenized model can also be used with a transport current excitation without any further parameter tuning.
 The current density distribution and magnetic flux density lines obtained for a harmonic transport current at $f=10$~Hz and $f=100$~Hz, and no background field, are shown in Fig.~\ref{field_maps_It}.
-As the frequency increases, the current density evolves from an almost uniform to a non-uniform distribution, with field concentration at the edges of the cable.
+As the frequency increases, the current density evolves progressively from an almost uniform to a non-uniform distribution, with field concentration at the edges of the cable.
 The associated loss per cycle and per unit length $Q_\text{IS}$ is shown in Fig.~\ref{linear_with_It}.

+The evolution of the loss per cycle is similar to that of the applied field case.
+The loss per cycle first scales proportional to $f$ at low frequencies, then reaches a peak when the IS coupling current amplitude becomes comparable with the transport current, and finally decreases at higher frequencies, at a varying rate that depends on the shape of the cable.
+As before, the prediction of both model worsens for $f\gtrsim 500$~Hz, because of intrinsic differences between the models.

 Any combination of transport current and external field can be simulated.
 The agreement between the homogenized model and the reference model is very good in all cases, with a maximum error of $3.5\%$ for $f\lesssim 500$~Hz.